I did update the changes to chapter one if you missed that. Happy dances that this is happening!

 "No babies tonight!
 Please!"
 Prophecy scolded.
 "I am looking forward to meeting your little one, but wait just a few more weeks."

 "Oh no you don't!"
-Jason's sister challenged.
-She and her husband had moved to Flagstaff a year prior.
-Hoping to escape the Phoenix heat.
+Ryan's sister challenged.
+She and her husband had moved to Flagstaff a year after her younger brother had, hoping to escape the Phoenix heat.
 "I am tired and cranky and I want this little girl out already!"

-Jason and Brian nearly choked.
-Brian was excited to be a father, yet terrified of it at the same time.
+Omar nearly choked.
+Omar was excited to be a father, yet terrified of it at the same time.
 Typical first time dad.
-"Calm down baby.
-No need to rush things."
+"Calm down baby."

 "I am calm!"
 Rachel yelled.
 "And damn it, now I have to pee.
 Again!"
-She stormed away.
+She stormed away muttering about how it was all his fault.

-"What about you Luna?
+"What about you Lily?
 How was your week with the shop?"
 Prophecy asked, trying not to laugh at her cousin and get the attention focused elsewhere.
+Ryan simply stared after his sister as he wiped his face.

-The family laughed.
-Sedona was a town known for it's quirks.
+Sedona was a town known for its quirks.
 Artsy people with money, New Agers, UFO seekers, and nature lovers all flock to the beautiful red rocks of Sedona.
 High enough elevation to get dustings of snow and cooler weather.
 Low enough to not be buried in it.
 Open for hiking year round.
-Luna and Tom blended in to the tapestry with ease.
+Lily and Tom blended in to the tapestry with ease.
+And it was the smile across Lily's face that lead to the family accepting Tom with open arms.

-"That is why he is not here tonight.
+"That's why he is not here tonight.
 Has a group out searching the skies for those UFO lights.
-Personally, I think they are a nuisance.
+Personally, I think the aliens are a nuisance.
 But I can forgive them if it makes Tom happy and keeps his business going.
 Just as long as they leave people alone."

-Jason raised a brow and shook his head.
+Ryan raised a brow and shook his head again, a common gesture for the poor guy.
 Prophecy didn't know why he bothered to expect anything different.
-Jason may have been family from Prophecy's mother's side of the family.
-But he had been around long enough to learn.
+He had been around long enough to learn.

 That was how dinner went on.
 Some light teasing.
-Luna and her odd comments.
+Lily and her odd comments.
 Rachel and her pregnancy.
 Men and their confusion.
 Lots of laughter.
 It was good to have family.

 "Who knew Arizona got snow?"
-Jax commented as everyone settled in and turned off their bikes.
+Mason commented as everyone settled in and turned off their bikes.
 "I thought it was all desert and cactus, like we drove through in the south."

 Devyn shook his head.
 "Obviously you were wrong.
-There are even ski resorts here.
-One just north of the city here."
+There's even a ski resort here.
+One just north of the city."
 He pointed to the tall mountain peak covered in white.

-The warmer weather recently had melted a lot of the white powder where they were, leaving little in the trees.
+Warmer weather had recently melted a lot of the white powder where they were, leaving little in the trees.
 However, there was still plenty protected in shade of the tall pine forest around them.
-Fortunately, the warmer weather also meant they hadn't had to ride through any storms.
+Fortunately, the warmer weather also meant they didn't ride through any storms.
 Gotta love the small miracles.

-The alpha rolled his eyes as someone opened the door to the house they were at.
+The captain rolled his eyes as someone opened the door to the house they were at.
 A good sized man with the aura of authority.
 Hopefully the alpha and not the beta.

 "What the fuck do you want?"
 He growled.